While our designs vary from season to season and project to project, our values are steady and consistent. They inform everything that we do.

 We believe in seeking sustainable alternatives to conventional methods.
 Events are notorious for producing a lot of waste.
 This doesn’t sit right with us or or clients, so we have implemented practices to minimize waste and lessen our burden on the environment.
 We compost all botanical material in the studio, and after your event.
 We never use floral foam, a common but extremely hazardous and non-biodegradable material, in our designs.
 We are often pleasantly surprised when, after sorting out the compost and recycling, we are left with nothing but a few handfuls of wire and plastic zip ties to send to the landfill.

-These practices go a long way, but we know that there is always room to improve, which is why we pledge to continually access and refine our methods, educate our selves, our customers and our peers, and generally do all that we can to promote a healthy, sustainable floral industry.
+These practices go a long way, but we know that there is always room to improve, which is why we pledge to continually assess and refine our methods, educate our selves, our customers and our peers, and generally do all that we can to promote a healthy, sustainable floral industry.